 Placencia is a gorgeous emerald peninsula in southern Belize with 16 miles of sandy beaches.
-The Caribbean S ea is to the east and the charming Placencia lagoon lies to west looking towards the Maya Mountains on the mainland.
+The Caribbean Sea is to the east and the charming Placencia lagoon lies to the west looking towards the Maya Mountains on the mainland.
 Placencia is essentially divided into two parts: south of the airstrip and north of the airstrip.
 The entire peninsula can be easily navigated on a beach cruiser bike.
-The busy part of Placencia lies in the south where the visitor will find the greater concentration of coffee shops, bistros, internet cafes, the harbor, guest houses, taxi and bus station, banks and local restaurants.
+The busy part of Placencia lies in the south where the visitor will find a greater concentration of coffee shops, bistros, internet cafes, the harbor, guest houses, taxi and bus stations, banks, and local restaurants.

-The northern portion of Placencia includes the Garifuna village of Seine Bight, is less densely populated and has many of the more expensive resorts.
-Because of its distance from the reef , it also has “real’ though not very high surf.
+The northern portion of Placencia includes the Garifuna village of Seine Bight, which is less densely populated and has many of the more expensive resorts.
+Because of its distance from the reef, it also has “real’ though not very high surf.
 The water is clean and clear; the trade winds gentle and cooling.
-There are few sights more calming to the spirit than a Belizean sunset on a deserted Plaencia beach.
+There are few sights more calming to the spirit than a Belizean sunset on a deserted Placencia beach.
 A visitor on her first visit to Belize had this to say about Placencia.